 To create a great user experience, you need to understand the methodology of building a website.

 Here is an example of a flight check for the whole process.

-Gather factual information about website or plans for new website.
-Do not make any assumptions, try to be as open minded as possible.
+Gather factual information about websites or plans for new website.
+Do not make any assumptions, try to be as open-minded as possible.
 Look and analyze the information and try to find consistent patterns for further analysis.

 • Aggregate the information